Kyle-Simpson/virttour/README.md

 4. Change directory into the folder we just made `cd virttour`.
 5. Open your code editor and open the file you wish to change.
 6. Make the changes you wish to make and save the file.

+<> What is below may not be correct since the team may want a tar or zip file of the application.
+We may just be able to make the change and then zip the folder.
+We may also have to deploy first so we have the gh-pages version of the website, and then sip the folder.

 7. Return to the terminal and type `npm run build`.
   - Note: we are using GitHub Pages to host some of the code.
-The command `run build` is specified in the package.json file and tells npm to compile all of the files.
+The command `build` is specified in the package.json file and tells npm to compile all of the files.
 8. Type `npm run deploy`.
   - Note: this is partially redundant since we have specified that the `deploy` command will build the project as well.
 Our changes have now been built and deployed, now we just need to push our changes back up to GitHub.